By Evan Forrest (SurfaceTip)

 - Front Camera – enable/disable the front-facing camera.

-- Wi-Fi & Bluetooth–Â enable/disable both Wi-Fi and Bluetooth.
+- Wi-Fi & Bluetooth– turn both Wi-Fi and Bluetooth on/off.

-The new Surface UEFI now allows you to set your Surface Go’s date and time right on the UEFI settings page.
+The new Surface UEFI now allows you to set your Surface Go’s date and time on the UEFI settings page.
 To check or set a date and time for your Surface Go:

 - Enter Surface UEFI settings as per the instructions above.